MindFlare56/AndroidTools/README.md

        ViewTools.logv(result);
    }
 };
-//than you can reuse it if you declare Translator translator = new Translator(... translator.setDestination("fr");
+//than you can reuse it if you declared Translator translator = new Translator(... translator.setDestination("fr");
 translator.add("A phrase to traduce in french");
 translator.add("Another phrase to traduce in french");